elementc/ColorBytesToFloat/README.md

 # Byte to UIColor

-Tiny tool I built for quick use of giant color pallete.
+Quick tool I built to move a giant color pallete from RBG docs to UIColor snippets.

-Your lovely designers finished up their designs and sent you the color pallete in tons of RGB or hexadecimal format.
+Your lovely designers finished up designs and sent the team the new offical color pallete in tons of RGB or hexadecimal format.
 Now you want to turn those into Swift UIColors.
-Type in quickly the values, and it will return the UIColor() string and paste it automatically to your clipboard (you can turn that off)
+Quickly the values, and it will return the UIColor() string and paste it automatically to your clipboard (you can turn that off but it's useful if you want to not use a mouse)

 Simple terminal tool to do just that!
  - Byte to float